nicklockwood/SwiftFormat/README.md

 **Installation:**

-The simplest way to install the `swiftformat` command-line tool is via [Homebrew](http://brew.sh/).
-If you already have Homebrew installed, just type
+You can install the `swiftformat` command-line tool using [Homebrew](http://brew.sh/).
+Assuming you already have Homebrew installed, just type:

     > brew update
     > brew install swiftformat

+Alternatively, you can install the tool using [Mint](https://github.com/yonaskolb/Mint) as follows:

+    > mint install nicklockwood/SwiftFormat swiftformat

+And then run it using:

+    > mint run swiftformat

-Then you're done.
-If you are installing SwiftFormat into your project directory, you can also use [CocoaPods](https://cocoapods.org/) - see the Xcode build phase instructions below for details.
+If you are installing SwiftFormat into your project directory, you can use [CocoaPods](https://cocoapods.org/) to automatically install the swiftformat binary along with your other pods - see the Xcode build phase instructions below for details.

-Alternatively, to build the command-line app yourself:
+If you would prefer not to use a package manager, you can build the command-line app manually:

 1. open `SwiftFormat.xcodeproj` and build the `SwiftFormat (Application)` scheme.